menu

 Gresham is a very small town located in the state of South Carolina.
 With a population of 1,950 people and just one neighborhood, Gresham is the 140th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Gresham is generally considered to be a blue-collar town.
-46.43% of the Gresham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gresham is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gresham is a town of professionals, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Gresham who work in healthcare (12.28%), office and administrative support (9.01%), and healthcare suport services (7.25%).

 Being a small town, Gresham does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Gresham with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.56% of adults in Gresham have a bachelor's degree or advanced degree.
+The citizens of Gresham are slightly less educated than the national average of 21.84% for the average city or town: 13.56% of adults in Gresham have a bachelor's degree or advanced degree

 The per capita income in Gresham in 2022 was $19,716, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $78,864 for a family of four.
 However, Gresham contains both very wealthy and poor people as well.
 Gresham also has one of the higher rates of people living in poverty in the nation, with 37.29% of its population below the federal poverty line.